rupkatha-de/rupkatha-de/README.md

 - 🔭 I’m a final year CSE Core student at Vellore Institute Of Technology, Chennai.

 - 🌱 I enjoy solving technical problems, researching and developing new technologies.
-I enjoy meeting people and working with them in a team environment.

 - 📫 How to reach me **derupkatha@gmail.com**
 [![An image of @rupkatha_26's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/rupkatha_26)](https://holopin.io/@rupkatha_26)